roman-tremmel/rtremmel/_posts/2020-09-20-rstatix_package.md

 ---
 layout: post
-title: Statistics using the rstatix R package
+title: Using the rstatix R-package
-subtitle: Simple and pipe-friendly framework for basic statistic tests
+subtitle: Simple and pipe-friendly framework for (basic) statistic analyses
 tags: [statistics, tidyverse, R, pairwise, tests, pvalue]
 ---

-Install the package via cran or from [here](https://github.com/kassambara/rstatix)
+Install the package via cran or from [here](https://github.com/kassambara/rstatix) and load the libraries

     library(tidyverse)